- Daphne Turner (Founder member) 1918-2005

 Winner of the Daphne Turner Memorial trophy.

 Came new to miniatures after 2002, when she and her niece began making porcelain dolls, full-sized at first but getting progressively smaller.
 Initially she preferred the larger ones but the challenge of miniatures soon proved irresistible and she discovered a talent for painting, wigging and dressing them so well that she began dressing her instructor's dolls in exchange for greenware, which she finished for herself.
-She favoured knitting and searched for finer and finer thread and needles, a quest that continues to this day.
+She favoured knitting and searched for finer and finer thread and needles, a quest that continued until curtailed by more recent problems with ageing sight.

-She says she always wanted to be good at something, and as she received the GMNA trophy she exclaimed "Now I am!"
+The trophy presentation before a crowded NEC filled her with abject fear until Ivan Turner gently put her at ease.
+She said she always wanted to be good at something, and as she received the GMNA trophy she exclaimed "Now I am!"

 - Dorothy Walker